stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 - `success_url` is where customers will be redirected back to after completing their purchase.
 - `cancel_url` is where the customer will be redirected back to if they bail out of the payment flow from the Checkout page.
-- `payment_method_types` is the list of payment method types and is listed in full on our [API reference docs](https://stripe.com/docs/api/payment_methods).
+- `payment_method_types` is the list of payment method types and the list of Checkout supported methods are in full on our [API reference docs](https://stripe.com/docs/api/checkout/sessions/create#create_checkout_session-payment_method_types).
 - `mode` can be one of the following:
   - `payment` for one time payments
   - `subscription` for recurring payments